jamesarems/nxone/README.md

 * Internet
 * Atleast 4GB RAM and 100GB storage.
 * SELinux and Firewalld msut be in Disabled mode .

+# OpenNebula 5.0 Beta available

+You can test opennebula 5.0 using this installer.
+How ever 5.0 is not stable and for production 4.14 is recommended.

+To Use Run,

+cloud-install setup5

 # Usage